 Follow LUX on Instagram: luxthemagazine

-Petworth sits amidst the glorious rolling hills and valleys of the South Downs National Park, but due to its proximity London, Cowdray Park Polo Club and Goodwood, it feels less remote and more buzzy than many of England’s historic country towns.
-As such, it attracts a fashionable, urban crowd.
-Think sleek Porsches and Lamborghinis rather than mud-splattered Land Rovers.
+Petworth sits amidst the glorious rolling hills and valleys of the South Downs National Park, but due to its proximity London (roughly an hour and a half drive), Cowdray Park Polo Club and Goodwood, it feels less remote and more buzzy than many of England’s historic country towns.
+Visitors arrive in sleek Porsches and Lamborghinis, and leave clutching bags filled with objets d’art.

 Where to stay…